nekrut/BMMB554/2024/project.md

 Here:

-**Start point** - point with the number that was assignewd to your group (e.g., Point 4 for Manifold4)
+**Start point** - point with the number that was assigned to your group (e.g., Point 4 for Manifold4)

 Now all numbers were sequenced.
 So you objective is to find adaptation trajectory which has the data in SRA.